soarqin/DSP_Mods/UXAssist/README.md

     - Enable player actions in globe view
     - Treat stack items as single in monitor components
     - Hide tips for soil piles changes
+    - Auto navigation on sailings
+      - It keeps Icarus on course to the target planet
+      - It will try to bypass any obstacles(planets, stars or dark-fog hives) on the way
+      - Furthermore, there is also a shortcut key(Alt+A by default) which can be set in the system options window, which is used to toggle `Auto-cruise` that enables flying to targeted planets fully automatically.
+        - Auto-cruise will start when you select a planet as target
+        - It will use warper to fly to the target planet if the planet is too far away, the range can be configured.
+        - It will speed down when approaching the target planet, to avoid overshooting
     - Enhanced control for logistic storage limits
       - Logistic storage limits are not scaled on upgrading `Logistics Carrier Capacity`, if they are not set to maximum capacity.
       - You can use arrow keys to adjust logistic storage limits gracefully.